anissa-rizkiana/Airdrop_Hunter_Behavior/README.md

 ## 💡 Hypothesis

-1. Clear instructions + predictable approvals → more attractive platforms
+1. Platforms with **clear campaign instructions and predictable approval processes** are more attractive for small creators.
-2. High rewards + low approval consistency → discouraging long-term participation
+2. Platforms that promise **higher rewards but have low approval consistency** may discourage long-term participation.
-3. Account size & engagement affect success rate
+3. Structural participation patterns provide context for understanding participation experiences among Web3 creators.
-4. Smaller but predictable rewards → more rational for consistent participation
+4. Even when rewards are smaller, platforms with **higher approval probability** may be perceived as more rational for consistent participation.

 ---